EmpDevReb/css-tutorial/README.md

 ### Set up

 1. Open file in Code app.
-2. Open file in web browser to see if it works on not .
+2. Open file in web browser to see if it works on not.

 ## Notes

 - SCSS files don't need to run look at CSS outputs and HTML).
 - No features.
-Only, CSS, HTML and SCSS that doesn't need run.
+Only, CSS, HTML and SCSS that doesn't need to run.